PX4/PX4-Devguide/en/concept/architecture.md

 ## Update Rates

-Since the modules poll for message updates, typically the drivers define how fast a module updates.
+Since the modules wait for message updates, typically the drivers define how fast a module updates.
 Most of the IMU drivers sample the data at 1kHz, integrate it and publish with 250Hz.
 Other parts of the system, such as the `navigator`, don't need such a high update rate, and thus run considerably slower.

-The message update rates can be inspected in real-time on the system by running `uorb top`.
+The message update rates can be [inspected](../middleware/uorb.md#urb-top-command) in real-time on the system by running `uorb top`.

 ## Runtime Environment

-PX4 runs on various operating systems that provide a POSIX-API and execution model (such as Linux, MacOS, NuttX or QuRT).
+PX4 runs on various operating systems that provide a POSIX-API (such as Linux, macOS, NuttX or QuRT).
+It should also have some form of real-time scheduling (e.g. FIFO).

 The inter-module communication (using uORB) is based on shared memory.
 The whole PX4 middleware runs in a single address space, i.e. memory is shared between all